gazebosim/sdf_tutorials/composition/proposal.md

 prefixing the names with a single `_` to indicate they should be private, like in Python.

+##### 1.2.4 Reintroduce `//world/joint`

+Given that assembly is achieved using joints, both inside `//model` and `//world` elements, `//world` elements should be able to provide a mechanism to make assemblies without having to make a wrapping `//model`.

+To this end, the next specification of SDFormat should reintroduce `//world/joint`, but ensure that it is explicitly supported in both specification and software.

 #### 1.3 Name Scoping and Cross-Referencing

 #### 1.3.1 Reserved Delimiter Token `::`